 90 Day Korean Short Stories.
 This resource will provide you with a downloadable PDF with short stories followed by short exercises to test your comprehension.
 It’ll also provide you with tips on how you can improve your reading skills and ways how to use the PDF.

 Short Stories in Korean for Intermediate Learners.
 This resource was put together with intermediate Korean learners specifically in mind.
 It will even develop a word list to speed up your search for unfamiliar and difficult vocabulary.

 Story Korean.
 On this free website, you can find stories in Korean for both beginner-level and intermediate learners.
 These stories also come up with a word list and even cultural notes.
-There are only a few stories on this website, but all of them are popular stories that all Korean children have heard many times as bedtime stories or otherwise.
+There are only a few stories on this website, but all of them are popular stories that all Korean children have heard many times, such as bedtime stories or otherwise.

 Beelinguapp.
-This is a website and application with which you can be studying Korean by reading different texts and stories.
+This is a website and application with which you can study Korean by reading different texts and stories.
 It has a couple of cool functions, such as suggesting to you which words you should pay particular attention to and listening to audio as you read the texts in Korean through videos.
 Whether you’re learning English, Korean, Spanish, or other languages, you can find them here.

 Naver Manhwa.
 Reading Korean webcomics can also be seen as a type of short story.
 The free Naver website has a huge collection that they post for you to read.
 As it’s a Korean website for Koreans, it may be a little tougher to navigate, but once you find some cool manhwas to read, you’ll start having a blast.

 Korean Comics.
 This is more of a blog-like website that you can use to read Korean stories and learn new words and speaking patterns.